-Jammu should be made a regular State of India, as opted for by its citizens, OR a Union Territory jointly with Ladakh, OR else a separate Union Territory; but the Chief Minister of Jammu (or of Jammu and Ladakh) may or may not also be the CM for the remaining Kashmir Valley, and have both the Jammu Capital and the Srinagar Capital under her or him.There can be a Deputy CM too for the Kashmir valley, elected from the Valley’s residents.
+Jammu may be made a regular State of India, as opted for by its citizens, OR a Union Territory jointly with Ladakh, OR else a separate Union Territory; but the Chief Minister of Jammu (or of Jammu and Ladakh) may or may not also be the CM for the remaining Kashmir Valley, and have both the Jammu Capital and the Srinagar Capital under her or him.There can be a Deputy CM too for the Kashmir valley, elected from the Valley’s residents.

-At the minimum, the PAHALGAM tehsil of the Anantnag district, that contains the Amarnath Cave with the Shrine, which is an important pilgrimage place for all Hindus and one of the two routes to it, as well as BALTAL with the base camp for the other route of the Amarnath Yatra and SONAMARG in addition to the TULMULLA tehsil of the Ganderbal district housing the Kheer Bhavani temple which is also important to the Kashmiri Pandits and the MANASBAL LAKE nearby where devotees take a dip, should be absorbed in the Indian Union along with Jammu and Ladakh.
+At the MINIMUM , the PAHALGAM tehsil of the Anantnag district, that contains the Amarnath Cave with the Shrine which is an important pilgrimage place for all Hindus and is one of the two routes to it, as well as BALTAL with the base camp for the other route of the Amarnath Yatra and SONAMARG, in addition to the TULMULLA tehsil of the Ganderbal district housing the Kheer Bhavani temple which is also important to the Kashmiri Pandits, along with the MANASBAL LAKE nearby where devotees take a dip, should be absorbed in the Indian Union along with Jammu and Ladakh.
 Baramulla(Varmul which has a temple dedicated to the Varaha Avtaar of Vishnu) and Sopore tehsils of the Baramulla district are also asked for by Kashmiri Pandits, which should also be included in the UT alongwith part of the Wular lake for continuity with Ganderbal and Srinagar.

 Optimally, the two districts of East Kashmir, and Ladakh opting to separate from the state of J&K and wanting Article 370 to be scrapped should be merged with the immediately adjacent Himachal Pradesh, in view of the fact that its second Capital Dharamshala is the haven of refuge for the exiled Tibetans and the Dalai Lama, who are ethnically related to the people of Ladakh.
 The Environment and Climate of HP too is favourable for both the Ladakhis and Kashmiris to adapt to!

 The other Seven districts of the Kashmir Valley, and Srinagar as the Capital of the Valley, may be allowed to remain under Article 370, with the Army removed from all but the Srinagar Capital and along the Line of Control, depending on the behavior and cooperativeness of the Separatists , that is, if they agree to stop the Stonepelting and bringing in the Pak Terrorists.
 The Army will be required to be retained in the Srinagar Capital and the Anantnag plus Ganderbal districts, unless or until the unrest subsides.
 The rest of the Valley can be guarded by the Cops of the Central Reserve Police Force of the Valley.
 The Army should be brought in only in the event of suspicion of Terrorist infiltration and terrorist attacks, not installed there all the time, as that is making the Kashmiri Muslims paranoid and hostile towards India.

-Actually, the original Kashmir consisted only of the districts in the Indian Administered Kashmir Valley, and the districts of the Muzaffarabad block viz.Muzaffarabad district, the Jhelum Valley, and the Neelam Valley , that are now in Azad Kashmir.
+Actually, the Original Kingdom of Kashmir consisted only of the districts in the Indian Administered Kashmir Valley, and the districts of the Muzaffarabad block viz.Muzaffarabad district, the Jhelum Valley, and the Neelam Valley , that are now in Azad Kashmir.

 Gilgit and Baltistan were Not a part of the original Kashmir, Nor the districts of Jammu that have been captured by Pakistan after driving out the Hindus and made a part of the Azad Jammu-Kashmir that is occupied by Pakistan, namely, the Poonch block.

 The Indian Government has rightly planned to seal the border between India and Pakistan as well as along the Bangladesh border.
 It should also contemplate on the feasibility and desirability as also the pros and cons of fighting for retrieving PakistanOccupied Kashmir,as it has never been under the control or administrative purview of India, ever since Raja Hari Singh signed the Accession Treaty or Instrument of Accession of Kashmir to India, as it had already been captured by Pakistan before the Treaty of Accession of 22nd October 1947.